nicolaujoan/bike-aggregator/README.md

 This project is an API that pretends to act as a bike aggregator.

-We have 3 entities in our system:
+We have 4 entities in our system:

 - Shop: The shops that are part of the aggregator

 - Bike: The bikes that are rented

+- Category: The category of the bike, which is related to subcategories hierarchically (self join)

 - Availability: The association between the shops and the bikes they rent, with the stock available for renting